Boro23-wq/boro-blogs/content/blog/javascript/5-JS-essentials.md

 The difference between callback and a promise as we can see in the example above is that we didn't return anything in a callback.
 But with the promise mechanism we will immediately receive a promise object that we store in the `promise` variable that may well represent a future value.

 Furthermore when we say `promise.then` in the last line, we log the value (or perform an operation) only after the promise is resolved and available.
-The key thing here is that right away we have some sort of token object that represents a possible future value which is not received with callbacks.
+The key thing here is that right away we have some sort of token object that represents a possible future value which is not available when we use callbacks.

 ## 4. 'this' keyword in Javascript